 Aviation Mission Standards

 Interagency missions are defined as missions with both federal and state employees assigned to the aircraft operation, regardless of which agency is managing the incident or aircraft.
-All interagency missions will comply with the more stringent policies and will meet Interagency Aviation Safety and Personal Protective Equipment standards.
+All interagency missions will comply with the most stringent policies and will meet Interagency Aviation Safety and Personal Protective Equipment standards.
 Employees are responsible for ensuring that their agency requirements have been met.

 When a mission is under the operational control of the DNR and only DNR employees are assigned, DNR policies are applicable.

-For guidance regarding the use of the non-federally approved airtankers under the operational control of the DNR, refer to the National MAC NIFC NMAC webpage.
+For guidance regarding the use of the non-federally approved airtankers under the operational control of the DNR, refer to the National MAC Guidelines for Use of National Tactical Aviation Resources available from the NIFC NMAC webpage under NMAC Resources and References.

-All federal contract and agency pilots will comply with the interagency pilot duty/days off standard listed in the in the Interagency Standard for Fire and Fire Aviation Operations (https://www.nifc.gov/policies/pol_ref_redbook.html).
+All federal contract and agency pilots will comply with the interagency pilot duty/days off standard listed in the in the Interagency Standards for Fire and Fire Aviation Operations (Red Book).

 All fuel delivery systems will meet agency safety standards and will comply with whichever standard is more stringent.
 Both AFS and DNR will provide aircraft servicing at their ramps on a reimbursable basis.